Carefree Snorkeling Tour on Culebra

 I think the closest and best snorkeling you’ll find around the north-east of Puerto Rico is on the out-islands of Culebra and Vieques.
 But getting to those islands can be a bit of a hassle and worrisome — waiting in line for ferry tickets, not knowing exactly where to go, where to get snorkel gear and how to get to the best snorkel spots.

 Now, Kayaking Puerto Rico has removed all of the roadblocks to a great snorkeling experience.
-They offer an all-day kayak excursion to the Luis Peña Nature Reserve on Culebra.
-They’ve organized a trip that takes you from Ceiba to Culebra and back again.
-They both even have an culebra-only option for people who are staying on Culebra and don’t need the additional transportation from Ceiba.
+They offer an all-day excursion to Culebra that includes snorkeling (almost always with turtles!) at the Luis Peña Nature Reserve.
+They’ve organized a trip that takes you from Ceiba to Culebra, some beach time, some snorkel time and back to Ceiba again.
 They do all the planning, so all you have to do is sit back and enjoy yourself!

 The Snorkel Area